charanhu/Google-Analytics-Customer-Revenue-Predictions/README.md

 In this competition, you’re challenged to analyze a Google Merchandise Store (also known as GStore, where Google swag is sold) customer dataset to predict revenue per customer.
 Hopefully, the outcome will be more actionable operational changes and a better use of marketing budgets for those companies who choose to use data analysis on top of GA data.

-### Important Note
-We have now updated the data to work with the new forward-looking problem formulation.
+### Important Note: We have now updated the data to work with the new forward-looking problem formulation.

 Note that in this competition you will be predicting the target for ALL users in the posted test set: test_v2.csv, for their transactions in the future time period of December 1st 2018 through January 31st 2019.